-If a quorum is present, the nominees for election to the board of directors receiving the greatest number of votes cast "for" the election of the directors by the shares present, in person or by proxy, will be elected to the board of directors.
+If a quorum is present, the nominees for election to the board of directors receiving the greatest number of votes cast "FOR" the election of the directors by the shares represented at the Annual Meeting will be elected to the board of directors, either for a one-year term (if Proposal No. 2 is approved by our stockholders) or a three-year term (if Proposal No. 2 is not approved by our stockholders).